Ngoc-Cac/kfc-reviews-with-bigdata/README.md

 Google Maps reviews crawling process for the main project.
 The crawler uses [selenium](https://pypi.org/project/selenium/) to simulate the website and crawl data through HTML elements.\
 Please note that while Google Maps **DO** provide an API, this requires you to set up a billing account and thus can be inconvenient.

-Because reviews contain a multitude of UTF-8 encoded characters, which will be painful to store as raw strings in any character delimited file, we store each review as a base-64 encoded string instead of raw strings.
-Thus, the review is **not human-readable** unless one decodes it.

 ## How do I run the crawler for my places?
 1. Firstly, be sure to have all necessary libraries installed, mentioned in [`requirements.txt`](/Big-Data-G4/requirements.txt).
 Run the following snippet for quick installation:
 ```